 STAY SAFE AT HOME

-Before returning to campus, students should minimize their risk of potentially spreading COVID-19 by completing a 14-day quarantine at home, if possible.
+Before returning to campus, students should minimize their risk of potentially spreading COVID-19 by completing a 10-day quarantine at home, if possible.

-Face coverings will be encouraged in all areas of campus and required in specific areas.
+Face coverings are required in all public areas on campus.
 Appropriate face masks include a cloth face covering or appropriate paper mask that covers both the nose and mouth.
-The University will provide a mask to each student, faculty and staff member upon their return to campus.
-Residential students will be given a face mask when they check into housing.
-Commuter students can pick up a mask at Health Services or Student Life.
+University-provided face masks will be available for pickup at the Student Life office.
 There are no exceptions to the face mask requirement.
 Individuals refusing to wear a face mask will be subject to progressive discipline through the student conduct process.

 Campus will operate under a 6-foot social distancing model between individuals at all times.
-Plans, such as traffic flow patterns and floor markers, are being made for physical distancing in all instructional spaces.
+Traffic flow patterns and floor markers for physical distancing across campus will remain in place.
 All students, faculty and staff must take personal responsibility for maintaining 6 feet of social distancing while on the UM campus.

-To help students better understand the University guidelines that will be in place on campus this fall, we have developed a basic safety and awareness course in Canvas for students to complete before returning to campus.
+To help new students better understand the University guidelines that will be in place on campus this spring, we have developed a basic safety and awareness course in Canvas to complete before they return to campus.
 The course covers many of the basic safeguards to keep students, their colleagues and our community safe and healthy this semester.
-After reviewing the course presentation, students will be asked to complete a brief assessment to demonstrate understanding of the topics covered.
-The deadline for students to complete the course is Sunday, Aug.
-23. Students can access this educational module by logging into Canvas with their UM credentials.
+After reviewing the course presentation, new students will be asked to complete a brief assessment to demonstrate understanding of the topics covered.
+The deadline for new students to complete the course is Friday, Jan.
+29. Students can access this educational module by logging into Canvas with their UM credentials.
 To access the Canvas course, visit this link: montevallo.instructure.com.

 Everyone at UM should know their own risks, such as underlying health conditions, and should understand how their actions could put others at risk.
 Everyone on campus must take responsibility for knowing how to protect themselves and others.
 Students should practice good hygiene, wear face coverings on and off campus and should bring a thermometer with them when they return to campus to regularly monitor for fever.
 If a student is feeling ill, they should refrain from coming to campus or remain in their residence hall room.
 For more information, see this video from Student Health Services.

 The University will follow current processes for students with disabilities who request accommodations.
-Students who would like to requests accommodations should contact Disability Support Services at email@example.com or 205-665-6250.
+Students who would like to request accommodations should contact Disability Support Services at email@example.com or 205-665-6250.

-If you have any additional questions about plans for fall 2020, please review our FAQs on the University’s Falcon Forward webpage.
+For answers to any additional questions regarding plans for spring 2021, please review the University’s Falcon Forward webpage.